What's inside the Republican health care bill?

 Increase funding for community health centers.
 The bill would provide an additional $422 million this year for community-based outpatient facilities that provide health services -- such as medical, dental and mental health -- to lower-income populations.

 Create the patient and state stability fund.
 This $100 billion fund would be available to the states between 2018 and 2026 for a number of reasons.
-Among them: offering financial assistance to high-risk patients, reducing the cost of providing coverage in the individual market, promoting access to preventative services as well as dental, vision, mental health and substance abuse services, and helping people reduce their out-of-pocket costs.
+Among them: offering financial assistance to high-risk patients, reducing the cost of providing coverage in the individual market, promoting access to preventative services as well as dental, vision, maternity, mental health and substance abuse services, and helping people reduce their out-of-pocket costs.

+At the last minute, the GOP added $15 billion to the fund for 2020 for states to cover maternity, mental health, and substance abuse services.

 Related: These low income kids could lose access to dental care